fabiansalazares/wtor/README.md

 # Install

+1. In .Renviron, set environment variable WTO_R_API_KEY to the value of your API key.
+Run `usethis::edit_r_environ()`, and then add a line such as `WTO_R_API_KEY=xxxxxxxxxxx`, where xxxxxxxxxx corresponds to your private WTO API key.
-Run the following on your R terminal: `remotes::install_github("fabiansalazares/wtor")`
+2. Run the following: `remotes::install_github("fabiansalazares/wtor")`

 # To-do

-* Request pagination for large amounts of datapoints.
-* Reporting and partner economies by ISO code.
+* Select reporting and partner economies by ISO code.
 * Implement unimplemented APIs.
-Currently only the Timeseries API is fully working.
+As of 6/8/2024, only the Timeseries API is fully working.

 # Timeseries API